hypertidy/polyggon/README.md

 ![](figure/README-unnamed-chunk-22-1.png)

-In more detail now copy the lake bathymetry into our polygonized mesh and plot.
+For a more interesting example, now copy the lake bathymetry into our polygonized mesh and plot.
+The lake bathymetry is [downloaded from NOAA](https://www.ngdc.noaa.gov/mgg/greatlakes/superior.html).
+These are completely independent (from my perspective) data sets, one is a projected polygon map and the other is a non-projected raster grid of topography.

 ``` r
 library(raster)